 General Ragdoll Kitten Price

-While prices will vary depending on location and breeder, expect to pay somewhere between $1200 and $2800 for a general pet-quality Ragdoll kitten.
+While prices will vary depending on location and breeder, expect to pay somewhere between $1200 and $2500 for a general pet-quality Ragdoll kitten.

 Show Quality vs. Pet Quality

-Show/breeder quality are the most expensive because they present the characteristic features of the breed perfectly, so they are fit to be shown in official cat shows.
+Show/breeder quality is the most expensive because they present the characteristic features of the breed perfectly, so they are fit to be shown in official cat shows.
 They also have a reproductive certificate, which increases their price even further.
 Why are these Ragdoll cats so expensive?
 Because not only are they show-worthy, but they can breed show-worthy kittens.

-Breeder And Show Quality Price
+Breeder and Show Quality Price

 Next up, you’ll want to get in touch and establish their credentials and expertise.
-Is it a breeder, or just a broker?
-Do they have both parents, and can they offer proof of the Sire and Dam’s medical history and genetics?
+Is it a breeder or just a broker?
+Do they have both parents and can they offer proof of the Sire and Dam’s medical history and genetics?

-One of the clearest signs of a bad breeder is the price of a Ragdoll kitten that they’re selling.
+One of the most evident signs of a bad breeder is the price of a Ragdoll kitten that they’re selling.
 If the price tag for the cat is lower than the prices I’ve given here by a couple of hundred dollars, then you should be suspicious.
 Don’t assume you’re getting a great bargain.
 It’s likely a poor-quality breeder who wants to make a quick buck.

 The cost of these procedures will be included in the overall purchase price the breeders set for the Ragdoll kittens, so make sure you inquire about them.
 The more of these the breeder performs, the less you will have to take your new kitty to the vet.